Photon-HDF5/photon-hdf5/docs/phdata.rst

 - :ref:`/provenance <provenance_group>`:
-  Information about the original data file (when the Photon-HDF5 file results from the conversion of a different file format)
+  Information about the original data file (when the Photon-HDF5 file has been converted from another format)

 - :ref:`/setup <setup_group>`:
   Description of the experimental setup